BetterBlood/DAI-PW2/README.md

 - START [nbLetter] [languageCode] : to start a game with a given number of letter with a specific language, expect FAIL or CORRECT
 - GUESS [letter] : to guess a specific letter, expect CORRECT, WRONG, LOSE or WIN
 - GUESS [word] : to guess a whole word, expect CORRECT, WRONG, LOSE or WIN
-- EXIT : when the client or the server are exited, ensure the other side exits gracefully as well
+- EXIT : when the client is exited, ensure the server exits gracefully as well

 Messages sent to the client
 - Receives START :